mvallieres/radiomics-develop/README.md

 # Welcome to _radiomics-develop_!

 This is a private repository dedicated to the development of programming code for new radiomics applications via collaborative work with other scientific colleagues.
 I really look forward to work with you!
-Please do not hesitate to contact me if you have any question: Martin Vallières, +1 514 839 0248, mart.vallieres@gmail.com
+Please do not hesitate to contact me if you have any question: Martin Vallières, +33 07 67 13 14 86, mart.vallieres@gmail.com

+## Recent developments (August 2017)
+- Wavelet features
+- Re-organization of radiomics structure
+- Definition of definite/aboslute/filter imaging intensities
+- Visualization tool to check ROIs on images with manualROIchoice=true

 ## System requirements
 - MAC or Linux operating systems.
 If you are using Windows, please install a Linux virtual box on your system.
-- MATLAB 2014 and above.
+- MATLAB 2016a and above.
 - Python version 2.7 and above.

 All software code have up to now been tested on: